 Achieving Certification as an Actuary

 These professional organizations offer certification at both the associate and the fellowship level.
-Passing these exams and becoming an associate certified actuary typically takes between four and six years and requires taking five to seven examinations.
+Passing these actuary exams and becoming an associate certified actuary typically takes between four and six years.
+It requires taking five to seven actuary examinations.
 Progress to fellowship level certification can require another two to three years of work.
-Employers may pay the cost of some of these professional exams or even pay new actuaries to study.
+Employers may pay the cost of some of these professional certification exams or even pay new actuaries to study.

 Entry-Level Actuary Work

 Actuary jobs can vary, but usually trainees, or entry-level workers, learn under the supervision of experienced actuaries.
 Their work ranges from gathering data to doing research and drafting reports, depending on their level of experience.
 Some employers have newly-hired actuary trainees become familiar with all aspects of the company by rotating them through different departments.

 Career advancement depends largely on job performance and the number of actuarial exams passed.
 Actuaries with broad knowledge of risk management, for example, can rise to management and executive positions in their companies.
 These roles might include a chief risk officer or chief financial officer (CFO).